dreadl0ck/zeus/README.md

 GNU Make has its disadvantages:
-For large projects you will end up with few hundred lines long Makefile, that is hard to read, overloaded and hard to maintain.
+For large projects you will end up with few hundred lines long Makefile, that is hard to read, overloaded and annoying to maintain.

 Also writing pure shell is not possible, instead the make shell dialect is used.
 If you ever tried writing an if condition in a Makefile you will know what I'm talking about ;)